arvanito/DeepManuscripts/preprocessing/README.md

 ## Setup (by Benoit, on MacOS 10.9) ##

-Things are way simpler now!

-In the preprocessing directory, just run `mvn package`, this will download from [a repository I created](https://github.com/Atanahel/opencv-maven-repo) the jar and native library of OpenCV.
+In the preprocessing directory, run `mvn package`, this will download from [a repository I created](https://github.com/Atanahel/opencv-maven-repo) the jar and native library of OpenCV.
 Only the versions for MacOS-64 and Linux-64 are available though.

 The result is in `target` with the corresponding compiled self-sufficient jar containing native and jar dependencies.